 Our patients’ success can be attributed to our expert team — some of the world’s most experienced kidney transplant surgeons.
 We have developed and improved kidney transplant practices that have been adopted by other programs around the world.
 Our expertise in living kidney donation, pediatric transplantation and incompatible blood type transplant make kidney transplant surgery possible for more patients than ever before.

 Learn more about kidney transplant.

-UCLA Health’s liver transplantation program is one of the oldest and most active in the U.S. Since the 1980s, our team has performed successful liver transplants for infants, children and adults.
-Our team’s deep expertise allows us to take on the most challenging cases.
-For patients with cholangiocarcinoma (bile duct cancer), we have performed surgery on large tumors considered inoperable by other transplant centers.
-We are also one of a few programs on the West Coast to offer living donor liver transplantation.
+UCLA Health’s liver transplantation program is one of the oldest and most active in the U.S. Since the 1980s, our team has performed close to 7000 liver transplants for infants, children and adults.
+Our team’s extensive expertise allows us to take on the most challenging cases.
+This includes high acuity and redo liver transplantation, liver transplantation for cholangiocarcinoma (bile duct cancer), and muti-organ transplants such as heart, lung, kidney, and intestine-liver transplantation.
+We are one of the most experienced centers in splitting a single suitable donor liver to transplant two recipients, and one of a few centers to offer living donor liver transplantation.

 Our experts are responsible for developing some of today's leading liver transplant surgical techniques.
 We continue to spearhead research to further improve care and better manage and treat advanced liver disease.

 Our multi-disciplinary team approach allows us to provide a comprehensive care experience including nutrition, psychological well-being and physical therapy before and after transplantation.

 UCLA is home to the busiest thoracic transplant center in the West and the second busiest in the U.S. Our team has an international reputation for our highly specialized lung transplant care.
 We regularly perform successful lung transplants for patients deemed ineligible at other centers.